amb-costa/boilerplate_flaskreact/README.md

 $ npx create-react-app appfolder
 ```

 * Then installed flask, done with pipenv.
-Make sure to install SQLAlchemy and Admin as well
+Make sure to install SQLAlchemy, JWT and Admin as well
 ```
 $ cd appfolder
 $ python3 -m venv .venv #where .venv is the environment folder